gaebar/family-story/README.md

 ## Website Summary & Project Background

 Family Story is a content creation site for authors and readers to share and discover new short stories about families and old traditions.
-The website allows authors and readers to connect and communicate through messages and comments.
+The website allows authors and readers to connect and communicate through messages and comments

 I wanted it to be a relatively simple idea so I could focus on ensuring the web app was made well, that it was visually appealing and responsive, error handling messages were working accurately and my code was clean.
 I realised that to build a complete social platform was a challenging task in just 7 days.
 So I decided that my MVP was a platform which allowed a user to register, post their stories, like and comment on the stories of others.